vismantic-ohtuprojekti/qualipy/docs/blurred_context.rst

 How it works
 ------------

-The filter first constructs a so-called "blur map" from the image using the method described by Su et al in their paper *Blurred Image Region Detection and Classification* (Proceedings of the 19th ACM International Conference on Multimedia, 2011): for each pixel, its "blurry degree" is estimated using the following formula:
+The filter first constructs a so-called "blur map" from the image using the method described in [1]: for each pixel, its "blurry degree" is estimated using the following formula:

 .. math::